 Labour migration in Asia and the Pacific

 Asia and the Pacific is the world’s most economically dynamic region.
 There are already more than 30 million migrant workers in the region and it is widely predicted that migration in the region will continue to increase.
-In line with global trends migration in the region is becoming increasingly feminized, with women making up 46 per cent of migrants in Asia and 46 per cent in worldwide (UNPD, 2013).
+In line with global trends migration in the region is becoming increasingly feminized, with women making up 42 per cent of migrants in Asia and 50 per cent in Oceania (UN DESA, 2013).

 In countries of destination for migrants, the structure of economies, relative labour shortages and demographic changes are key factors driving the demand for workers.
 This is matched by a ready supply of women and men in countries of origin attracted by wage differentials and better opportunities, or forced to leave home because of natural disasters or conflict.